nosir/cleave.js/doc/options.md

 Ignored by `creditCard` and `date` shortcuts mode, the value will always be `true`.

+`numericOnly` doesn't work on it's own, you have to either specify the shortcuts mode or `blocks` option to enable the formatter.

 **Default value**: `false`

 ### `uppercase`

 A `Boolean` value indicates if it converts value to uppercase letters.

+`uppercase` doesn't work on it's own, you have to either specify the shortcuts mode or `blocks` option to enable the formatter.

 **Default value**: `false`

 ### `lowercase`

 A `Boolean` value indicates if it converts value to lowercase letters.

+`lowercase` doesn't work on it's own, you have to either specify the shortcuts mode or `blocks` option to enable the formatter.

 **Default value**: `false`